Oceanatik logo

-Connect with 11 dive operators and dive at 68 locations that Vanuatu has to offer.
+Discover Vanuatu, connect with 11 dive operators and dive at 68 locations.

 Vanuatu, an archipelago in the South Pacific, is a hidden gem for scuba diving enthusiasts.
 With its warm tropical waters, diverse marine life, and rich underwater history, Vanuatu offers an unparalleled diving experience.
 Known for the famous wreck of the SS President Coolidge and vibrant coral reefs, it caters to divers of all skill levels.